mavens-group/mavens-group.github.io/content/authors/Rudra/_index.md

 user_groups:
   - Group Head
 ---
   I am an assistant professor at the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST](https://www.srmist.edu.in).
-I am the group leader of Impact Group.
+I am the group leader of the MAVENs.
 <br>
-My research deals with computational material science, specifically developing and applying Monte Carlo and ab-initio DFT code and CPA to study magnetism in disordered alloys and molecules.
+My research deals with computational material science, specifically developing and applying Monte Carlo and _ab-initio_ DFT and KKR-CPA method to study magnetism in disordered alloys and molecules.